raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 The default accepted parser state should be `PARSE_COMPLETED`.
 If product or legacy parity requires including `PARSED_WITH_ERRORS`, document that decision in the pipeline definition and test it explicitly.

-The first node snapshots the selected T1, T6, and T7 `DataFile` IDs into `ETLPipelineRun.metadata["source_datafile_ids"]`.
+The first node snapshots the selected active, aggregate, and stratum `DataFile` IDs into `ETLPipelineRun.metadata["source_datafile_ids"]`.
 All later nodes read from that snapshot rather than recalculating "latest accepted" files.
 This keeps counts, QA, and publication stable if a newer file is accepted while a run is executing.

 ### DAG